Nor'easter threatens blizzard conditions and coastal flooding on East Coast. It could be a historic storm in parts of New England – KION546

 New York City could get 6 to 12 inches of snow with 45 mph gusts, while 14 inches could pile up elsewhere in New York state as well as Connecticut, where wind gusts may be as strong as 55 mph, CNN meteorologists and the weather service predicted.

-But the weather service early Friday said there is a 10% chance the storm may dump more than 17 inches of snow in New York City and also predicts a 10% chance of 4 inches of snow.
+But the weather service said early Friday that there is a 10% chance the storm may dump more than 17 inches of snow in New York City and also predicts a 10% chance of 4 inches of snow.

 The impact in New York City will peak from 5 a.m. to 4 p.m.
 Saturday.